UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +4500

-- Bookmakers have moved the Gaels' national championship odds up from +15000 at the beginning of the season to +4500.
-Among all teams in college basketball, that is the 43rd-biggest change.
+- The Gaels' national championship odds have improved from +15000 at the beginning of the season to +4500, the 43rd-biggest change among all teams.

-- Saint Mary's (CA)'s chances of winning the national championship, based on its odds, are 2.2%.
+- The implied probability of Saint Mary's (CA) winning the national championship, based on its +4500 moneyline odds, is 2.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.